gardener/gardener-extension-provider-alicloud/docs/usage/usage.md

   accessKeySecret: base64(access-key-secret)
 ```

-The `SecretBinding` is configurable in the [Shoot cluster](https://github.com/gardener/gardener/blob/master/example/90-shoot.yaml) with the field `secretBindingName`.
+The `SecretBinding`/`CredentialsBinding` is configurable in the [Shoot cluster](https://github.com/gardener/gardener/blob/master/example/90-shoot.yaml) with the field `secretBindingName`/`credentialsBindingName`.

 The required credentials for the Alicloud project are an [AccessKey Pair](https://www.alibabacloud.com/help/doc-detail/29009.htm) associated with a [Resource Access Management (RAM) User](https://www.alibabacloud.com/help/doc-detail/28627.htm).
 A RAM user is a special account that can be used by services and applications to interact with Alicloud Cloud Platform APIs.